liuxin811/SRGAN-improved/README.md

 # SRGAN-improved
 super resolution

-This program is an improved version based on srgan, you can find the sorce code of srgan from https://github.com/tensorlayer/srgan/blob/master/README.md
+This program is an improved version based on srgan, the based sorce code is [srgan by zsdonghao](https://github.com/tensorlayer/srgan)